Jmuccigr/temples/README.md

 These are a combo of sheel scripts & AppleScripts with some embedded shell commands.

 - ggl2geojson.sh: Download the google spreadsheet and convert it to geojson.
+This runs every hour via launchctl.
-This runs every hour via launchctl
+- ggl2citations.sh: Download the google spreadsheet and convert it to csv.
+This runs every hour via launchctl.
 - google2geojson.sh: old version of the previous
 - json2js.sh: Take the file created by ggl2geojson.sh and copy it into a javascript file that leaflet can use.
 - json2csv.sh: Take the file created by ggl2geojson.sh and convert it to csv.